Baba ghanoush is a delicious eggplant dish that is so easy to prepare; in Mediterranean countries it's called an aubergine.

 This is her baba ghannoush, made with white aubergine which I can't get, and I suspect are less nutritious than the purple variety, anyway.

-Baba ghanoush is made from eggplant which is known for its cholesterol lowering properties; it also has a sesame paste which is rich in lignans, the anti breast cancer phytochemical.
+Baba ghanoush is made from eggplant which is known for its cholesterol lowering properties; it also has a sesame paste which is rich in lignans, the phytochemical known for its anti breast cancer properties

 How to prepare your Baba Ghanoush.